antivista/mavenapicli/README.md

 ## Installation
 1. Enter in the project directory (working dir)
-2. Create a Python virtual enviroment in the working dir and activate it
+2. Create a Python virtual enviroment in the working dir named "venv" and activate it
 3. Run -> `pip install .`

 To check installation run -> `mavenapicli <command>`